a-rilley/simple_pid_ros/README.md

 # simple_pid_ros
 ## A simple PID Controller for ROS
-This program was written to easily publish and subscribe to topics relevant to PID control.
+This program was written to easily publish and subscribe to ROS topics relevant to PID control.
+This controller has been used for robotics applications and can be used to control multiple processes by running multiple instances (nodes) of it in the launch file.

 ## simple_pid.launch
 Use this file to: